 Winter is approaching and Dave doesn't want to spend it flipping an old lady house with a leaky roof so he persuades Pete to take on a quick condo flip instead.
 Pete's jaw hits the floor when he see the tiny space--it's only 350 square feet!
 But once the creative juices start to flow Pete has visions of turning the boxy studio into a sleek bachelor pad with all mod cons.
 The boys set the clock for one week but the tight quarters prove challenging for the big personalities on Pete and Dave's crew.
 While Dave is busy scheming to off-load the old lady house tempers start to fray at the condo and soon the sparks are flying.
 Can Pete and Dave hold the crew together long enough to get their bachelor pad on the market?

 An early 20th century filmmaking pioneer and one of the first to make a narrative fiction film, Alice Guy-Blaché made more than 1,000 films and ran her own film studio in New Jersey, experimenting with sound syncing, color tinting, interracial casting and special effects.

-Jules Verne was a 19th-century French author whose revolutionary science-fiction novels—such as Around the World in Eighty Days and Twenty Thousand Leagues Under the Sea—have entranced readers for over a century.
+Jules Verne was a 19th century French author whose revolutionary science-fiction novels, including Around the World in Eighty Days and Twenty Thousand Leagues Under the Sea, have entranced readers for more than a century.